 Differences Between English and German in This Lesson

-Useful phrases to know include:
+Helpful phrases to remember include: